My research involves three broad main topics:

 I investigate cosmic feedback in the form of winds driven by radiation in the proximity of supermassive black holes in distant galaxies.

-In my latest article with Daniel Proga, we propose a global scheme for the inner accretion and ejection flow around supermassive black holes.
+Together with Daniel Proga, we proposed a global scheme for the inner (sub-parsec) accretion and ejection flow around supermassive black holes in active galaxies.

 Radiation-driven accretion disk winds are added to the AGN scheme.